byDagor/Dagor-Brushless-Controller/docs/firmware/global.md

 This tab contains the libraries, functions, pins, variables and instances needed for the normal operation of the basic firmware of the **Dagor Controller**.
 It is not recommended to change anything in this tab, but it is encouraged to add code if the user is doing something specific such as using the free-to-use GPIOs of the controller, setting up a communication protocol, or using a library.

 Needed libraries.
-The firmware is powered by SimpeFOC; make sure to use the correct SimpleFOC version.
+The firmware is powered by (SimpeFOC)[simplefoc.com]; make sure to use the correct SimpleFOC version.
 IF another library is needed it must be included here.

 ```c++
 //SimpleFOC Version 2.0.1